 Ice hockey is one of the world’s fastest growing sports.
 No longer limited to northern climates, new leagues are forming in countries like China, South Africa, and Australia.
 There are new faces on the ice, too, given an increasing number of leagues for youth, professionals and women.
 In response to this growing demand, the new book, “Skating Thru Hockey: A Fan’s Guide to Youth, College and the Professional Game” offers a comprehensive guide to this dynamic sport.
 It provides the basics for understanding hockey – including the various levels, how it is played, and the basic offensive and defensive situations.
 It also includes a close-up look at what happens before, during, and after the game, as well as a description of some of the most common penalties and a glossary of terms you will hear from play-by-play announcers.
 It is written in a user-friendly format and drawn from the authors’ combined years of experience with hockey as spectator, player and college coach.

 The co-authors have a wealth of experience between them.
-Coach Tim Whitehead, Head Coach of Hockey at the University of Maine, is a six-time finalist for the Spencer Penrose Trophy as Division I National Coach of the Year (winning in 2002).
-As Maine’s coach, he has led the team to seven NCAA tournaments, as well as two National Championship games.
+Coach Tim Whitehead, Head Hockey Coach at the University of Maine from 2001-2013, is a six-time finalist for the Spencer Penrose Trophy as Division I National Coach of the Year (winning in 2002).
+As Maine’s coach, he led the team to seven NCAA tournaments, as well as two National Championship games.
 He also played professional hockey in Europe before beginning a coaching career in New England.
 Sandra L. Caron, Ph.D., has been involved with sports throughout her career.
 A Professor of Family Relations and Human Sexuality, she established the nationally-recognized peer education program, Athletes for Sexual Responsibility, and serves on the University of Maine Athletic Advisory Board.
 She co-authored another definitive guide, “Tackling Football” with coach J. Michael Hodgson, which is available in two versions on Amazon.com, and developed Hockey, the Card Game for youth, college and pro teams.